Fl0-py/Threat-Hunt/scenario-of-the-week/scenario-of-the-week-2-unauthorized-anydesk-installation-service-account.md

 What's abnormal: `AnyDesk.exe` itself (if it's not part of the baseline), the `--install --silent` flags, and the fact that `svc-confluence` is the one running it.

-What to prioritize: the volatility of the data, both before and after the command ran.

-As an analyst, I'd check whether there's another ticket I can link this to, searching for `AnyDesk.exe` and this exact command line, plus any ticket about active network connections involving `AnyDesk.exe`.
+What to prioritize: the volatility of the data, both before and after the command ran.As an analyst, I'd check whether there's another ticket I can link this to, searching for `AnyDesk.exe` and this exact command line, plus any ticket about active network connections involving `AnyDesk.exe`.
 The `.exe` extension implies a Microsoft/Windows environment.

 How could this be a false positive?
 A legitimate installation performed by IT, or a user operating under the `svc-confluence` profile.
 How could this be a true positive?
 An illegitimate installation by an external threat actor aiming to take control of an organizational resource.
 If the threat is real, I'd place this under Initial Access — T1133 (External Remote Services) combined with Valid Accounts (T1078) for the `svc-confluence` user.
 We could also be looking at lateral movement (T1021) or command and control (T1219).

 My instinct is to quickly settle the legitimacy of AnyDesk and/or a planned intervention, to rule out a false positive fast, before investigating the events in the alert's time window for new elements confirming the threat hypothesis.

-**What questions would you ask?**
-Is AnyDesk a known, commonly used application within the organization?
+**What questions would you ask?** Is AnyDesk a known, commonly used application within the organization?
 What's the criticality/role of this machine within the organization?
 Is there an active connection via AnyDesk right now?
 Is any IT action planned involving AnyDesk?
 Who has access to the `svc-confluence` profile?
 What are its permissions?
 What do the authentication logs around this profile show?
 What was `svc-confluence`'s behavior before and after the alert (time window +/- 2h)?

-**What would you investigate and in what order?**
-Before diving into execution, I map out the volatility and legitimacy axes to prioritize my actions.
+**What would you investigate and in what order?** Before diving into execution, I map out the volatility and legitimacy axes to prioritize my actions.
 On volatility: I need to prioritize preserving data around the `svc-confluence` profile — authentication logs, command/process launch logs, file creation/modification — and network data that could reveal a C2-type connection.